What is Service Orchestration?

 Cloud Orchestration for Hybrid IT

-Cloud providers (including Amazon AWS, Microsoft Azure, Google Cloud, VMware, etc.) often do not offer integrations with competing cloud platforms/cloud services.
+Public cloud providers (including Amazon AWS, Microsoft Azure, Google Cloud, VMware, etc.) often do not offer integrations with competing cloud platforms/cloud services.
 This vendor lock-in makes it difficult for IT to manage data across hybrid cloud and multi cloud environments.

-Aside from integrating cloud-based processes, service orchestration tools are being used to manage IT infrastructure, automating the provisioning and deprovisioning of virtual and cloud-based servers.
+Aside from integrating cloud-based processes, service orchestration tools are being used to manage IT infrastructure, automating the provisioning and deprovisioning of virtual machines.
 If a process or workflow requires additional resources, the service orchestration tool can provision the necessary cloud infrastructure, and then deprovision those same servers once the workload is complete.
 This saves IT time by preventing the need for manually managing resources, and reduces operational expenses by reducing idle machine resources.

 Additionally, some service orchestration tools are applying machine learning (ML) algorithms to historical runtime data.
 These algorithms identify trends and patterns in resource usage, optimizing the allocation of resources for future runs.